govigilant/laravel-healthchecks/README.md

 > **Note:** The token is required to access the health endpoint.

-Optionally publish the configuration if ou want to adjust default behavior:
+Optionally publish the configuration if you want to adjust default behavior:

 ```bash
 php artisan vendor:publish --provider="Vigilant\LaravelHealthchecks\ServiceProvider"